udoprog/ontv/README.markdown

 First you need to register on thetvdb.com and get an api key, follow the instructions [http://thetvdb.com/?tab=register](on thetvdb.com)

-1. Add the series you are interested in, use __ontv search__ to find them, and __ontv add SERIES__ to cache their information locally.
+1. Synchronize all information about the tv series you are tracking using __ontv sync__. _This is required the first time you use ontv._
-2. Synchronize all information about the tv series you are tracking using __ontv sync__.
+2. Add the series you are interested in, use __ontv search__ to find them, and __ontv add SERIES__ to cache their information locally.
 3. Mark which episodes you have already seen using __ontv mark SERIES ([SEASON [EPISODE]]|--next)__, whole seasons can be marked.
 4. Finally, find out what to see next, and when using __ontv next__.